 The level of the accuracy of the transmission process will be quantifiable by the relative incidence of secondary readings due to graphic similarity between letters in SP as compared to MT.
 Interchanges of similar letters are committed unintentionally and are an inevitable part of copying and transmitting a text.
 However, their frequency will be lower as the level of scribal scrupulousness increases.

 Our discussion focuses on the processes that occurred during the transmission of the MT and SP.
 The most comprehensive and oldest manuscripts of both of these two versions belong to a late stage in the transmission of the Pentateuch: the three most important manuscripts of the MT date from the beginning of the tenth century BCE (the Aleppo Codex [MTA], in which most of the Pentateuch is no longer extant, from about 925 CE; the Leningrad Codex from 1009 [MTL] ; and the Cairo Codex of the Pentateuch (MTc) from tenth century and of the Prophets (MTc3), which contains internal evidence pointing to a date of 895, but is probably later).
 The earliest extant manuscripts of SP date from the twelfth to fourteenth centuries CE.
 Nevertheless, even though these manuscripts belong to a late stage in the transmission of the Pentateuch, the study of the biblical scrolls from Qumran has shown that the medieval copies are reliable evidence of ancient textual traditions with a long history of formation and transmission.
-Still, there is a centuries-long gap between the partial documentation from Qumran and the complete manuscripts from the beginning of the second millennium C.E.
-Thus, accepted text-critical methodology involves relying on the combined textual evidence stemming from the collective product of generations of transmission, rather than being able to point to specific periods in the transmission process or to identify the activity of individual scribes.
+Still, there is a centuries-long gap between the partial documentation from Qumran and the comprehensive manuscripts from the beginning of the second millennium CE.
+Thus, accepted text-critical methodology involves making conjectures on the basis of the combined textual evidence stemming from the collective product of generations of transmission, rather than being able to point to specific periods in the transmission process or to identify the activity of individual scribes.

 The Inferior Status of SP as a Textual Source

 Before the discovery of pre-Samaritan scrolls from Qumran, SP was primarily compared to MT, which led to a negative bias against SP.
 A significant landmark in this context is Gesenius’s work at the beginning of the nineteenth century.
-He sorted the variants between SP and MT into eight different categories and opined that most of the Samaritan readings were secondary.
-Out of approximately six thousand variants between the versions, there are only six cases in which regarded the Samaritan as preserving the original reading, while in all other cases he deemed the MT as preferred.
+Gesenius counted approximately six thousand variants between MT and SP, sorted into eight categories.
+He opined that most of the Samaritan readings were secondary, while there are only six cases in which SP preserves the preferable reading.
 Gesenius’s claim about the inferiority of the SP influenced the scholars who came after him, and they underestimated its importance and the value of its contribution to textual criticism of the HB.

-This attitude continued even after the discovery of the pre-Samaritan scrolls, and even to current scholarship, and was influenced by the characterization of the Samaritan tradition as an expansive and harmonizing tradition.
+This attitude continued even after the discovery of the pre-Samaritan scrolls at Qumran, and even to current scholarship, and was influenced by the characterization of the Samaritan tradition as an expansive and harmonizing tradition.
 So, for example, Tal-Florentin, marked many variants in their edition of SP as “deliberate variants,” thereby rejecting the possibility that they represent ancient readings.
 Thus, despite the recognition of the importance of the SP for the study of textual criticism of the HB and the renewed research interest in SP following the discovery of the Qumran scrolls, the assumption persists concerning its character, as a version that contains a considerable quantity of secondary readings.